gitter-badger/collate-for-me/README.md

 # Install dependencies & Run the app
 npm install && npm start

-# Run server in a new window
+# Run the node server
 node server.js

+# Run the electron app (in a new teminal window)
+npm start
 ```

 ### Starting the application